 Editor: Modify the text in P1044L39-43 (in subclause 8.4.2.141.1)

 The MCS field is set to an MCS value that the STA sending this element recommends that the peer STA indicated in the RA field of the Link Measurement Report frame use to transmit frames to this STA.
 The reference PER for selection of the MCS is 10-2 for an MPDU length of 4096 octets.
 The method by which the sending STA determines a suitable MCS for the peer STA is implementation specific.
+If the most significant bit of the MCS field is set to 1, and the lower 7 bits indicate values of 7-9, the MCS should be interpreted as a 64QAM MCS, with code rates of 5/8, ¾, 13/16, for lower bits values of 7,8,9 respectively.
+The most significant bit of the MCS field is set to 1 only if the receiving STA indicated 64QAM capability in the Supported MCS set.

 References: